Postgraduate Course in Data Protection and Information Security

 The Postgraduate Course in Data Protection and Information Security provides students with both legal and technical tools, and skills to develop with full transparency the functions inherent to the role of Data Protection Officer (DPO) and the management of personal data in companies and law firms inside and outside of Spain.

-The Postgraduate Course in Data Protection and Information Security provides you with both education and the tools and legal skills necessary to develop with total transparency the functions corresponding to the data protection officer of a company or organization, both public and private in companies inside and outside Spain.
+The Postgraduate Course in Data Protection and Information Security from Pompeu Fabra University, taught by the UPF Barcelona School of Management, provides you with both education and the tools and legal skills necessary to develop with total transparency the functions corresponding to the data protection officer of a company or organization, both public and private in companies inside and outside Spain.

 As a result of the entry into force of the General Data Protection Regulations (GDPR), on May 25, 2018, which reinforces privacy and provides for a legal regime for the protection of uniform personal data in the European Union, a proactive responsibility model for professional practice has been imposed which means that those responsible for data processing must apply the technical and organizational measures necessary to ensure compliance with the regulations, and also demonstrate a commitment to the protection of the personal data of interested parties.

-The course on Data Protection complies with the duration requirement for hours foreseen in the certification scheme (Section 6.3) approved by the Spanish Data Protection Agency on June 13, 2018 and as such has been recognized by ISMS Forum and Bureau Veritas.
+The course on Data Protection complies with the duration requirement for hours foreseen in the certification scheme (Section 6.3) approved by the Spanish Data Protection Agency on June 13, 2018 and as such has been recognized by the Certification Institution ISMS Forum and the Certification Institution Bureau Veritas.

 Once the course has finished, the students will be able to take the exam to obtain certification as a DPO in any of the authorized certifying entities.